-A doctor said that although it was almost a physical impossibility for the wound in the Frederick Read's back to have been self-inflicted, there was a remote chance that he had held the pistol with his left hand in an abnormal position and operated the trigger with his thumb.
+A doctor said that although it was almost a physical impossibility for the wound in Frederick Read's back to have been self-inflicted, there was a remote chance that he had held the pistol with his left hand in an abnormal position and operated the trigger with his thumb.

-At his inquest the Coroner told the jury that their verdict could not conflict with the decision of the criminal court. an open verdict was returned.
+At his inquest the Coroner told the jury that their verdict could not conflict with the decision of the criminal court.
+An open verdict was returned.

 Frederick Read's girlfriend had been a domestic worker and had lived in Birkbeck Road in Enfield.
 Frederick Read was an aircraftman and a corporal from Cuffley in Hertfordshire and had been on leave at the time from Cranwell RAF station.